danlentz/cl-ctrie/readme.md

 _[condition]_        `CTRIE-OPERATIONAL-ERROR (CTRIE-ERROR)`

-> Conditixon for when an operational failure or inconsistency has occurred.
+> Condition for when an operational failure or inconsistency has occurred.